bullet-terrier/flat_definition/README.md

+# flat2tsv.py
+python functions to take an arbitrary set of indices, parse a file into columns, then attempt to write those columns out as an easier to work with tsv file.

+I'm going to need to set up some form of interface to allow updates to file definitions, and I might even add in some form of cached data to keep track of how to index the files.

+anything that cuts down on the number of read/writes to mutable files will help the overall project out.

 ============================================================================
 Primary goal will be to extract definition data concerning fixed width files that aren't delimited, in order to process them in a business sense.